PayPal: The Sell-Off Makes No Sense (NASDAQ:PYPL)

-PayPal (NASDAQ:PYPL)’s shares crashed 9% on Tuesday after the Fintech submitted its earnings scorecard for its second quarter that showed some weakness for the platform’s branded business, but otherwise was really solid.
-For the fourth quarter in a row
+PayPal's (NASDAQ:PYPL) shares crashed 9% on Tuesday after the fintech submitted its earnings scorecard for its second quarter that showed some weakness for the platform's branded business but otherwise was really solid.
+For the fourth quarter in a row, PayPal succeeded

 PayPal: The Sell-Off Makes No Sense